English

 For the first half of the Summer Term, pupils will be travelling back in time aboard the Titanic.
 They will use the tragic story of the ship's maiden voyage to inspire their own historical fiction and non-fiction writing.
 Also, pupils will look at historical accounts of the tragedy and analyse the language and structures used.

-In the final half term of the year, pupils study the modern novel ‘trash’.
+In the final half term of the year, pupils study the modern novel ‘Trash’.
 A thriller set amongst the mountains of waste of a fictional city in the third world, pupils will hear the story of Raphael and his two friends as they solve a mystery that leads them from the dumpsite to the highest echelons of society.

 Screenshot 2022-06-28 at 13.31.28